amirparsadd/Qwitter/Server-Docs.md

 ## Authentication

 Authorization is done through passport.js's local strategy.
-It works with a username and a password.<br/>
+It works with a username and a password.

 The password is hashed with bcrypt and salting.